catios/cati/doc/dotcati-packages.md

 - `any`: any script will run after ANY install/remove process for any package

 for example, you can create a file named `ins-before` in `scripts` folder (`scripts/ins-before`) and write an shell script in that.

+if an script returns an non-zero code, the process will be stoped (only for installation scripts).

 #### more about `any` script
 when you installing a package where has a `any` script, this script will save in system and will run after any install or remove process on any package. this script is a general script and will run after all of transaction.